-The multiplier spectrum $\Sp(L^*,D)$ of a conformally immersed torus is a non-compact analytic curve.
-The immersion is said to be of finite type when the normalisation of this curve can be smoothly compactified into a Riemann surface $\Sigma$ with finite genus.
-Taimanov \cite{Tai04} initially proposed that $\Sigma$ should be the spectral curve, and this is the definition used in \cite{BohLPP,BohPP}.
+Taimanov \cite{Tai04} initially proposed that, when it has finite genus, the normalisation $\Sigma$ of $\Sp(L^*,D)$ should be the spectral curve, and this is the definition used in \cite{BohLPP,BohPP}.
 But $\Sigma$ lacks the subtlety necessary to be useful, because it throws away crucial information.
 It does this at two levels: (i) it throws away the information contained in the divisor $\fq$, (ii) unless $X$ is smooth, which it need not be, it throws away the information of singularities in $X$.
 Examples of the latter case have been discussed by Taimanov himself, in the context of the generalised Weierstrass representation, in \cite{Tai03,Tai05,Taisurv}.

-A potent illustration of this lies in the case where $\Sigma$ is the Riemann sphere $\Ci$.
-Here pretty much all useful information is lost in the normalisation.
-For example, as we saw in example \ref{ex:HSL}, every Hamiltonian stationary Lagrangian torus has $\Sigma\simeq\Ci$.
-In this case we also have $X\simeq\Ci$ (see example \ref{ex:g=0} below) so \emph{all} the relevant information about the map is contained in the divisor $\fq$.
-There are also conformally immersed tori for which $X$ is rational but not smooth.
-For example, there are rational curves with only double points for which $\ell^\fq:\C\to\Jac(X_\fq)$ is $\Lambda$-periodic for some lattice $\Lambda$, and it seems the arithmetic genus of these curves can be arbitrarily large.
-I expect these will not be the only examples, so that $\Sigma\simeq\Ci$ hides a great deal of inequivalent information.